TickTeam/guide-tt/why_voice_input_cant_recognize_my_language.md

 ### Why voice input can't recognize my language?

-If it happens, you should first check voice tpying language in TickTick.
+If it happens, you should first check voice typing language in TickTick.

 1.Slide the screen to the right.